ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    parent zone as part of the delegation process and returned in referral responses, otherwise a resolver following the referral has no way of finding these addresses.
-Authoritative servers are expected to return all available in-domain glue records in a referral response.
-If message size constraints prevent the inclusion of all in-domain glue records over the chosen transport, the server MUST set the TC (Truncated) flag to inform the client that the response is incomplete, and that the client SHOULD use another transport retrieve the full response.
+Authoritative servers are expected to return all available glue records for in-domain name servers in a referral response.
+If message size constraints prevent the inclusion of all glue records for in-domain name servers over the chosen transport, the server MUST set the TC (Truncated) flag to inform the client that the response is incomplete, and that the client SHOULD use another transport retrieve the full response.
 This document clarifies that expectation.

+Andrews, et al.          Expires 27 October 2022                [Page 2]

+Internet-Draft DNS Glue Requirements in Referral Responses    April 2022

    DNS responses sometimes contain optional data in the additional section.
 In-domain glue records, however, are not optional.
-Several

-Andrews, et al.          Expires 24 October 2022                [Page 2]

-Internet-Draft DNS Glue Requirements in Referral Responses    April 2022

-   other protocol extensions, when used, are also not optional.
+Several other protocol extensions, when used, are also not optional.
 This includes TSIG [RFC2845], OPT [RFC6891], and SIG(0) [RFC2931].